Svalbard Case Study

 Tourism in Svalbard

 Svalbard is a popular tourist destination and is visited regularly by cruise ships.
-Some 70,000 tourists visited in 2011, of which 30,000 arrived on cruise ships.
+Some 70,000 tourists visited in 2011, of whom 30,000 arrived by cruise ship.
 The harbour has been enlarged to accommodate large cruise ships.
-As the sea ice no longer freezes around Svalbard cruise ships can now stop in the winter which has extended the tourist season.
+As the sea ice no longer forms around Svalbard, cruise ships can now stop in the winter, extending the tourist season.

 People are attracted to Svalbard because of its natural beauty and wildlife.
-Adventure tourism is a growth industry in Svalbard with people participating in leisure activities such as hiking, kayaking and riding snowmobiles.
+Adventure tourism is a growing industry in Svalbard, with people participating in leisure activities such as hiking, kayaking, and riding snowmobiles.

 Snowmobile in Svalbard